When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 1. Preeclampsia

-If you experience any of these symptoms, call your doctor or head to the ER as quickly as possible (source).
+If you see fireworks that aren’t there, call your doctor or go to the ER (source).

 2. Gestational Diabetes